selenashe/voxel_clustering/README.md

 - **K selection.** WCSS/elbow flattens after K=4 (→ k=3–4); silhouette favors K=2 (→ k=2–3).
 The analysis starts with **K=3** as the trade-off (K=2 = clean but coarse; K=4 = more nuanced but acceptable).

-- **Sanity check caveat.** The inter-subject similarity check (each subject's 5-condition profile correlated to the group mean) is explicitly flagged as **not looking great** — the author raises whether some subjects should be excluded.
-SyntCat therefore rests on a noisier subject set than SWJN, by the author's own note.
+- **Sanity check caveat.** The inter-subject similarity check (each subject's 5-condition profile correlated to the group mean) was explicitly flagged as **not looking great** and we discussed whether to exclude some subjects.
+SyntCat therefore rests on a noisier subject set than SWJN.

 - **Spatial echo of SWJN.** The ROI-proportion plot shows the **same ~equal PostTemp/AntTemp participation in the lowest-responding cluster** seen in SWJN, with an open question of whether this reflects AntTemp signal dropout rather than function.

-- **POS response profiles: unconfirmed.** The cluster-profile plots carry no caption text — they are figures only.
-The actual POS response profiles (e.g. whether any cluster shows noun- or verb-selectivity) need to be confirmed directly from the notebook output. **[CONFIRM from plots]**

-### 6.4 Caveats the Authors Themselves Flagged
+### 6.4 Caveats We Flagged

 - The INT / compositional-looking cluster is also the lowest-responding one; sub-baseline negative values are hard to interpret as "selectivity."
-- Frontal syntax hints (S>J in IFG/IFGorb) are "so weak" the authors were unsure whether to read into them.
+- Frontal syntax hints (S>J in IFG/IFGorb) are "so weak" we were unsure whether to read into them.
 - Because K-means keys on Euclidean distance, several "clusters" may simply be amplitude bands of one underlying population — the central unresolved methodological worry, reinforced by normalization failing to collapse them.
 - AntTemp's selective contribution to low-responding clusters may reflect **signal dropout** in anterior temporal cortex rather than a functional property — raised for both SWJN and SyntCat.